23 Ways to Make Money With a Cargo Van

 20. Mobile Coffee Shop

-Finding a decent cup of coffee is hard sometimes.
+Finding a decent cup of coffee can be difficult sometimes.
 You could offer coffee in places where good coffee isn’t readily available.
 You could sell from a cart outside events, parks, office buildings, or other areas with lots of foot traffic.

 21. Personal Shopper